robashton/SLJS/README.md

 C'est la vie, writing code is easy.

 For more information, hit me up on Twitter @robashton, you can probably help.

+So far we have a subset of the dependency property/object system implemented as well as some skeleton implementations of some controls with their events just to prove that end-to-end this whole thing actually works!

+Note: Project schedule looks something like this:

+NDC2011: Start developing it
+End of July: Publicly put some demos up
+August: Hope people start helping